PASS Engagement

 BIC: GENODE51WW1

-Important: Please indicate the purpose of the donation: School construction Mzungu, Malawi.
-If a donation receipt is desired, please also indicate this in the reason for payment, 2nd line.
+If a donation receipt is desired, please indicate this in the reason for payment.

 Our school construction project in Oroutumba, Namibia